rtoenniges/mycpu-hardware-regmon-v2/README.md

 ## Features
 - Values display in Hex using an EPROM to convert Binary to 7-segment
-- Hold CPU on a specific adress using DIP-Switches
+- Hold CPU on a specific address using DIP-Switches
 - You dont have to build the whole Monitor - Its split into 3x Driver and 2x Monitor modules

 ## Registers